ozoneplatform/ozp-iwc/docs/iwc_guide/client/migration/pubsub_to_setwatch.md

 * **Channel name (OWF) and Resource name (IWC) differences**: IWC bases its resources off of the URI pathing, so the resource `/ClockChannel` is a relative path to where it would be accessed if persisted to the backend:
 `<user's data api URL path>/ClockChannel`.
 The concept of relative resources should be pathed based on forward slashes `/`, as to promote better data separation.
-For example, all data.api resources for some widget `MyWidget` may be pathed as `/MyWidget/<resource name>`.
-This also allows for advanced resource gathering actions based on common paths (listing all resources who's relative path begins with `/MyWidget/clocks/`  would gather `/MyWidget/clocks/1`, `/MyWidget/clocks/2`, ... .
+For example, all data.api resources for some application `MyApp` may be pathed as `/MyApp/<resource name>`.
+This also allows for advanced resource gathering actions based on common paths (listing all resources who's relative path begins with `/MyApp/clocks/`  would gather `/MyApp/clocks/1`, `/MyApp/clocks/2`, ... .

 * **IWC Set requires the value wrapped in `entity`**: This is because IWC action's allow for more than just the value of the resource to be modified.
 For data storing and sharing purposes, consider the `{entity: value}` structure to